enkidevs/curriculum/react/introduction/fundamentals/the-react-component.md

 Notice how both types of components are used to return elements (e.g. `<p>Enki aka Ea</p>` is a React element).

-The differences between functional and class components will be discussed at the end of this workout, but for now know that, when viewed externally, each way of writing a component can render the same result.
+The differences between function and class components will be discussed at the end of this workout, but for now know that, when viewed externally, each way of writing a component can render the same result.

 You can pass dynamic values to a component via `props` which will be discussed next.